The High Crusade

 The High Crusade is a science fiction novel by American writer Poul Anderson, about the consequences of an extraterrestrial scoutship landing in medieval England.
 Poul Anderson described the novel as "one of the most popular things I've ever done, going through many book editions in several languages."

 The High Crusade was originally serialized in the July–August–September 1960 issues of Astounding.

 First published in book form in 1960 by Doubleday, it has been published in (at least) June 1964 and September 1968 (by Macfadden Books), 1983, 1991 (by the SFBC and again by Baen Books), 2003, and most recently in 2010.
 It is in print with a paperback edition issued by Baen Books in 2010 with ISBN 978-1-4391-3377-4.

-Anderson's work was nominated for a Hugo Award in 1961, and was adapted into a 1983 wargame The High Crusade of the same name by TSR, Inc. and into a motion picture of the same name in 1994.
+Anderson's work was nominated for a Hugo Award in 1961, and was adapted into a 1983 wargame of the same name, The High Crusade, by TSR, Inc. and into a motion picture, also of the same name, in 1994.
 Anderson wrote one sequel short story, "Quest", which originally appeared in Ares magazine in the same issue that saw the original publication of the wargame.

 Plot summary

 It is 1345, and in the English town of Ansby (in northeastern Lincolnshire), Sir Roger, Baron de Tourneville, is recruiting a military force to assist king Edward III in the Hundred Years' War against France.
 Suddenly, an enormous silver spacecraft lands outside the town.
 It is a scouting craft for the Wersgorix Empire, a brutal dominion light years from the Solar System.
 The Wersgorix hope to take over Earth and are testing the feasibility of colonization.
 However, the aliens, having forgotten hand-to-hand combat since it was made obsolete by their advanced technology, are caught off-guard by the angered Englishmen, who mistake the craft for a French trick.
 The villagers and soldiers in Ansby storm the craft and kill all but one Wersgor, Branithar.

 Sir Roger formulates a plan that with the captured ship, he can take the entire village to France to win the war, and then liberate the Holy Land.
 The townspeople, with all of their belongings, board the ship at the baron's instruction, and prepare to take off.
 The people of Ansby are mystified at the advanced technology aboard the ship, which they come to call the Crusader.
 Being unable to pilot the Crusader Sir Roger directs the surly Branithar to pilot them to France.
 Instead, the alien wrecks the baron's plan by throwing the Crusader into autopilot on course to Tharixan, another Wersgor colony.

 The Crusader arrives at Tharixan in days, and Sir Roger learns of this new world: it is sparsely populated, with only three fortresses, Ganturath, Stularax, and Darova (the chief base).
-The humans capture Ganturath but destroy the Crusader in the process.
+The humans capture Ganturath but destroy the Crusader in the process, and thus details of the path back to Earth.
 Word spreads of the invaders and a meeting is arranged between Sir Roger and his soldiers and the chief of Tharixan, Huruga.